sambanova/generative_data_prep/README.md

 If the JSON objects in your `.jsonl` contain keywords other than **prompt** and **completion**, refer to the `prompt_keyword` and `completion_keyword` flags [below](#prompt_keyword)

-### Preparing data for Chat or Instruct Models
-Many chat and instruct models require very specific formatting to input multi turn conversations for training and inference.
-The [tokenizer.apply_chat_template function](https://huggingface.co/docs/transformers/main/en/chat_templating) easily adapts your jsonl data to this format.
-To use this feature, prepare your data in jsonl format as specified above, and then include the `--apply_chat_template` flag to automatically prepare your data in this format.

-If your data is in the classic chat template format like [{"role": "user", "content": "..."}...], and you would like to convert it into the prompt completion format to be compatible with this repo, please use the [`generative_data_prep/utils/convert_chat_template_to_prompt_completion.py`](https://github.com/sambanova/generative_data_prep/blob/main/generative_data_prep/utils/convert_chat_template_to_prompt_completion.py) script.

 ### `.txt` Format

 This format should only be used for pre-training/continual pre-training, but not fine-tuning.
 Additionally, even though `.txt` format is supported, we recommend that you still use prompt/completion `.jsonl` format because it can handle newlines in the text.
 If you use `.txt` format, then newlines within individual text articles will seperate the text into different data points that may be shuffled and not placed into the same contiguous sequences.